-- (1) Refer to note 23 to the financial statements for details of Long Term Incentives. - (2) Any Directors or Key Management Personnel as disclosed in the remuneration tables at pages 18 and 19 who are not explicitly referenced in the tables above did not hold any ordinary shares in the Company for the periods shown. - (3) Mr O'Keefe was appointed Managing Director of the Company on 1 January 2017. - (4) On 19 December 2014, Justice Perram delivered his judgement in the case of Hua Wang Bank Berhad v Commissioner of Taxation [2014] FCA 1392 in which he said that Director Vanda Gould controlled certain companies that are shareholders of the Company, which would in turn, increase Mr Gould's interests in the Company.
-Mr Gould acknowledges he acted as advisor to those companies and their principals, however does not believe he had the requisite control to constitute relevant interests in those companies.
+- (1) Refer to note 25 to the financial statements for details of Long Term Incentives. - (2) During the year, 1,000,000 shares of Mr O'Keefe expired/ cancelled and, was replaced by 1,000,000 new shares under new terms and conditions.
+200,000 shares of Mr O'Keefe and 600,000 shares of Mr Townsing were also cancelled during the year as the performance hurdles set previously were not met. - (3) Any Directors or Key Management Personnel as disclosed in the remuneration tables at pages 16 and 17 who are not explicitly referenced in the tables above did not hold any ordinary shares in the Company for the periods shown. - (4) Mr O'Keefe was appointed Managing Director of the Company on 1 January 2017. - On 19 December 2014, Justice Perram delivered his judgement in the case of Hua Wang Bank Berhad v Commissioner of Taxation [2014] FCA 1392 in which he said that Director Vanda Gould controlled certain companies that are shareholders of the Company, which would in turn, increase Mr Gould's interests in the Company.
+Mr Gould acknowledges he acted as advisor to those companies and their principals, however does not believe he had the requisite control to constitute - relevant interests in those companies.
 Neither the Company nor Mr Gould were listed parties in the subject proceedings nor was Mr Gould a witness in the case.
-Mr Gould has advised that he may contest the assertion that - he controls certain companies that are shareholders in the Company in the appropriate forums.
-In order to avoid a possible breach of the Corporations Act 2001 it has been considered appropriate at this stage to increase the number of shares in which Mr Gould is recorded as having a relevant interest from 1,643,713 to 10,195,152. - (5) Mr Teoh was appointed as a Non Executive Director of company on 4 October 2016. - (6) Mr Khoo was appointed as the Chief Financial Officer on 1 May 2017. - (7) 400,000 of Mr Tie's Long Term Incentive Plan Shares were cancelled during 2016, as the 2015 and 2016 financial year performance hurdle was not met.
-The final shareholding disclosed for Mr Tie is at the date of retirement on 31 December 2016. - (8) 80,000 of Ms Koh's Long Term Incentive Plan Shares were cancelled during 2016, as the 2015 financial year performance hurdle was not met.
-The final shareholding disclosed for Ms. Koh's is at the date of resignation on 30 September 2016. - Dr Koay Suat Ling resigned on 16 August 2016 and the final shareholding is at the date of resignation.
+Mr Gould has advised that he may contest the assertion that he controls certain companies that are shareholders in the Company in the appropriate forums.
+In order to avoid a possible breach of the Corporations Act 2001 it has been considered appropriate at this stage to increase the number of shares in which Mr Gould is recorded as having a relevant interest from 1,643,713 to 10,195,152. - Mr Khoo was appointed as the Chief Financial Officer on 1 May 2017 and Company Secretary on 30 June 2017.